vitorgalvao/tiny-scripts/README.md

 Script to quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the pull request

 ### gifmaker
-Script to make animated gifs from sequences of images, with more control over FPS
+Script to make animated gifs from sequences of images, with control over FPS

 ### human-media-time
 Script to calculate the total running time of multiple media files, presenting the output in a human-readable way